Arab Gas Pipeline: History

 The pipeline has been used intermittently since its inauguration.
-Egyptian gas exports were reduced dramatically in 2011 – initially due to sabotage (mostly to its feeder pipeline in Sinai), followed by natural gas shortages in Egypt which forced it to discontinue gas exports by the mid-2010s.
+Egyptian gas exports were reduced dramatically in 2011 – initially due to sabotage, mostly to its feeder pipeline in Sinai, followed by natural gas shortages in Egypt which forced it to discontinue gas exports by the mid-2010s.
 Sections of the pipeline continued to operate in Jordan to facilitate domestic transport of gas.

-The pipeline was reversed to flow gas from Jordan to Egypt from 2015 to 2018 (fed by imported LNG through Jordan's Aqaba LNG reception terminal).
-The recovery in Egyptian gas production has enabled gas to flow to Jordan through the link from 2018.
-In 2020 the pipeline also began distributing gas from Israel inside Jordan, while the underwater branch to Israel was reversed to allow gas from Israel to flow to Egypt.
+From 2015 to 2018, the pipeline was reversed to flow gas from Jordan to Egypt, fed by imported LNG through Jordan's Aqaba LNG reception terminal.
+From 2018, a recovery in Egyptian gas production enabled gas to flow to Jordan through the link.

+In 2020, the pipeline began distributing gas from Israel inside Jordan.
+The underwater branch to Israel was reversed to allow gas from Israel to flow to Egypt.

 Description

 The main section of the pipeline through Egypt and Jordan is 36 in in diameter, with compressor stations located approximately every 200 km – providing for a maximum annual gas discharge of 10.3 billion cubic meters (BCM).
-The pipeline's capacity could be increased by 50% by roughly doubling the number of compressor stations (to every 100 km).
+The pipeline's capacity could be increased by 50% by roughly doubling the number of compressor stations, to every 100 km.

 Arish–Aqaba section

 The first section of pipeline runs from Arish in Egypt to Aqaba in Jordan.
 It has three segments.
 The first 250 km long overland segment links Al-Arish to Taba on the Red Sea.
-It also consists of a compressor station in Arish and a metering station in Taba.
+There is a compressor station in Arish and a metering station in Taba.
 The second segment is a 15 km long subsea segment from Taba to Aqaba.
-The third segment, which also includes a metering station, is a 1 km long onshore connection to the Aqaba Thermal Power Station.
+The third segment, which includes a metering station, is a 1 km long onshore connection to the Aqaba Thermal Power Station.

 The $220 million Arish–Aqaba section was completed in July 2003.
 The diameter of the pipeline is 36 in and has a capacity of 10.3 e9m3 of natural gas per year.
-The Egyptian consortium that developed this section included EGAS, ENPPI, PETROGET and the Egyptian Natural Gas Company (GASCO).
+The Egyptian consortium that developed this section included EGAS, ENPPI, Petrojet and the Egyptian Natural Gas Company (GASCO).

 Aqaba–El Rehab section

-The second section extended the pipeline in Jordan from Aqaba through Amman to El Rehab, (24 km from the Syrian border).
+The second section extended the pipeline in Jordan to El Rehab, 24 km from the Syrian border.
 The length of this section is 390 km and it cost $300 million.
 The second section was commissioned in 2005.